Aarohi-masq/100_days_of_code/README.md

 Day5: Skipped this day.
 Day6: Implemented functions to add users info which is accessible by the user whose it belongs to, in an Android Application.
 Day7: Learned how an attacker can exploit XSS vulnerability to steal cookie and watched some videos on retrieval of users' data in a list format in Android Application.
+Day8: Tried to retrieve users' data from Firebase Database by using RecyclerView in Android Application but failed.